Wellesley College is committed to pollution prevention and the management of hazardous and solid wastes in compliance with applicable regulations.

 • Cathode Ray Tubes or CRTs contained in computer screens and television sets.

-• Batteries to include nickel-cadmium and small sealed lead acid batteries.
+• Batteries to include nickel-cadmium, nickel metal-hydride, lithium and small sealed lead acid batteries.
+See "BATTERY WARNING - FIRE DANGER" poster above.

-• Larger lead acid batteries for cars are subject to other regulations.
+• Larger lead acid batteries for cars and generators are to be recycled by the vendor providing the new battery.

 • Thermostats that contain a mercury.